loicsikidi/tpm-ca-certificates/docs/concepts/01-security_model.md

 ### 1. Auditability Through Source URLs

 Every root CA certificate in this bundle MUST be traceable to its original source via a URL.
-This is a critical improvement over other projects (e.g., [tpm-key-attestation](https://github.com/cedarcode/tpm-key_attestation/commit/42c78b57726e1abb0167110932a313a51250a7b0)[^1]) where only raw certificate data is visible without provenance.
+This is a critical improvement over other projects (e.g., [keylime](https://github.com/keylime/keylime/tree/dc75773679b1862e3b571f513e5aa9904efaf136/tpm_cert_store) or [tpm-key-attestation](https://github.com/cedarcode/tpm-key_attestation/commit/42c78b57726e1abb0167110932a313a51250a7b0)[^1]) where only raw certificate data is visible without provenance.

 > [!NOTE]
-> **Why this matters:** Anyone can audit where a certificate comes from and verify its legitimacy by following the source URL back to the vendor's official communication.
+> **Why this matters:**
+> - **Auditability:** Anyone can audit where a certificate comes from and verify its legitimacy by following the source URL back to the vendor's official communication.
+> - **Separation of concerns:** This approach allows `tpm-ca-certificates` to centralize certificate sourcing information and take responsibility for maintaining up-to-date certificate URLs, freeing downstream projects from tracking vendor changes and certificate locations.

 ### 2. Security Countermeasures for URL-Based Distribution